akullpp/awesome-java/README.md

 - [Square](https://github.com/square/connect-java-sdk) - Integration with the Square API.
 - [Stripe](https://github.com/stripe/stripe-java) - Integration with the Stripe API.
 - [ta4j](https://github.com/ta4j/ta4j) - Library for technical analysis.

+### Flat File

+_Frameworks and libraries for reading and writing fixed-length and delimited flat files._

+- [BeanIO](https://github.com/beanio/beanio) - Maps flat files of fixed-length or delimited records to and from Java beans using XML or annotation configuration.
+- [fixedformat4j](https://github.com/jeyben/fixedformat4j) - Annotation-driven mapping of fixed-width flat files to and from POJOs and Java records.
+- [Flatpack](https://github.com/Appendium/flatpack) - Parses and writes delimited and fixed-length flat files with optional column-mapping definitions.

 ### Formal Verification